Partitioning Perfect Graphs into Stars

-The restricted structure of unit interval graphs allows us to solve \probStarPart using a simple greedy approach: repeatedly select the $s+1$~leftmost intervals to form an $s$-star and then deleting them.
-If, at some point, the $s+1$~leftmost intervals do not contain an $s$-star, it can be shown that the graph cannot be partitioned into~$s$-stars.
-This algorithm yields the following result. \begin{theorem} \probStarPart is $O(n+m)$~time solvable on unit interval graphs. \end{theorem}
+The general idea behind the algorithm for \cref{thm:unitlinear} is to order the vertices in such a way that we can repeatedly select the $s+1$~leftmost vertices to form an $s$-star and then delete them.
+If, at some point, the $s+1$~leftmost vertices do not contain an $s$-star, then it can be shown that the graph cannot be partitioned into~$s$-stars.
+We order the vertices according to a so-called bicompatible elimination order: